modlee-ai/modlee/_sources/notebooks/model_definition_guidelines.rst.txt

 Model definition guidelines
 ===========================

-Here we show pseudo code to illustrate building defining a ModleeModel that is compatible with **Modlee Auto Experiment Documentation**.
-Following these guidelines will ensure your model architecture is preserved, and can be shared with your collaborates in a way that can be reloaded, *without having to share your model weights*.
+Here we show pseudo code to illustrate how to define a ModleeModel that is compatible with **Modlee Auto Experiment Documentation**.
+Following these guidelines will ensure your model architecture is preserved, and can be shared with your collaborators in a way that it can be reloaded, *without having to share your model weights*.

 TLDR
 ----

--  Define all custom layers, activations, etc .. as ``nn.module`` PyTorch classes within the same file as your ModleeModel.
-Doing so ensures we can retrieve the necessary information to preserve the model architecture.
+-  Define all custom objects as ``nn.module`` PyTorch classes within the same file as your ModleeModel.

--  Be careful of using YAMLs or other config files
+-  Define all parameters used by PyTorch classes as hard coded variables within each class.

 Define example custom ModleeModel
 ---------------------------------